wasab1kastike/autobattles4xfinsauna/docs/onboarding.md

 - **Evergreen Eco Mandate** highlights how the passive brewery feed stacks during the upkeep tutorial beat.
-- **Aurora Temperance Treaty** showcases the night-shift buff once the eco policy is active so leaders connect the combo.
+- **Aurora Temperance Treaty** showcases the night-shift buff so leaders grasp how it elevates nocturnal production on its own.
 - **Steam Diplomats Accord** reinforces the premium trade lanes that unlock the late-run treasury tutorial tooltips.
 - **Steam Debt Protocol** now caps the sequence with a luxe toggle card,